-I am currently working on a recommendation engine (Moon Shot Genius (MSG)) for buy/sell on lower priced stocks.
+I am currently working on a recommendation engine (Moon Shot Genius (MSG)) for buy/sell on lower priced stocks that are likely targets of insider training.
 The inputs are various social media feeds and stock market data.

-I am using Python, Pandas, SQLite, Tableau, and various supervised machine learning techniques.
+I am using Python, Pandas, SQLite, Tableau, and various supervised machine learning and deep learning algorithms.

 This technology hooks into a trading engine that automatically provides stock data (price, volume, etc.), debates with MSG and then produces a buy, sell, or do nothing signal.
 A text message is then sent to the user with the appropriate message.